 What insights can be determined from your nonprofit balance sheet?

 A nonprofit balance sheet provides important details about the organization’s financial health at a specific moment in time, usually the last day of a month, fiscal quarter or year.
-It lists details about the nonprofit’s total assets, liabilities and net assets, which is the difference between assets and liabilities.
-A nonprofit’s balance sheet provides members, donors, volunteers, board members, auditors and other interested parties with a high-level view of the organization’s ability to fund operations to support its mission.
+It lists details about the nonprofit’s total assets, liabilities, and net assets, which is the difference between assets and liabilities.
+A nonprofit’s balance sheet provides members, donors, volunteers, board members, auditors, and other interested parties with a high-level view of the organization’s ability to fund operations to support its mission.

 Where to find a nonprofit’s balance sheet?